andyy-zhao/zesty-souffle/README.md

 # Zesty Souffle 🥐

 Welcome to Zesty Souffle!
-Are you craving junk food but not sure what you want to eat?
-I have been there far too many times.
-I created this application to help those like me overcome that challenge.
-This application allows you to find menus for restaurants located within the University of Waterloo food plaza.
-Users can compare, filter, and view restaurants and their menu items.
-You can access it here: https://zesty-souffle.netlify.app/
+Are you craving food but you're not sure what to eat?
+I created this application to help you find good food.
+You can use it to find menus for restaurants located within the University of Waterloo food plaza.
+You can compare, filter, and view restaurants and their menu items.
+Access it here: https://zesty-souffle.netlify.app/

 ## Features:
 * New and updated featured restaurant displayed on home page